 Apart from its compact shape, its optics are well worth praising.
 Inherited with excellent optics quality levels on camera and binocular, this distance ranging device is also equipped with brilliant optics.
 It offers you the most natural sights.

 20 seconds continuous scan gives you the chance of getting rapid distance readout on multiple objects.
-Auto shutoff system enables it to be much more efficient on power consumption.
+The auto-shutoff system enables it to be much more efficient in power consumption.

 It has long eye relief, which is suitable for glasses wearer to use.
 Its simple design and high cost effective feature makes it a perfect entry level type.

 - Entry level type

 Hard to stabilize on one object

 This laser rangefinder is a light weighted type, you can hold it easily in hand when using.
 Its hard plastic coating makes it perfectly to be used in outdoor complicated weathers.
 Simple button design makes it simple to use with gloves on.